ant-design/ant-design-pro-site/docs/faq.en-US.md

 This is one of the features of Ant Design Pro.
 The first version is currently available in Chinese.
 Internationalization is in our 2.0 plan and will be released soon.

+### Npm installation of patcheteer failed

+Try using cnpm or setting environment variables to see this [issue](https://github.com/cnpm/cnpmjs.org/issues/1246)。

 ### English Documentation?

 English Documentation will be translated in next couple of monthes, trace [ant-design/ant-design-pro#54](https://github.com/ant-design/ant-design-pro/issues/54#issuecomment-340804479) and [ant-design-pro/issues/120](https://github.com/ant-design/ant-design-pro/issues/120) for more detail.